souparnabose99/RestApi01/README.md

-#Rest Api creation using Django Rest Framework
+#Rest Api creation using Django Rest Framework and maintaining development environment using vagrant